 - Consensus Mechanism: To maintain the integrity of the blockchain, consensus mechanisms are employed to agree on the validity of transactions.
 Common consensus algorithms include Proof of Work (PoW), Proof of Stake (PoS), and Practical Byzantine Fault Tolerance (PBFT), each with its own unique characteristics and advantages.

 How Does Blockchain Work?

 Firstly, it creates the primary block.
 Each next block contains information about a “parent” and its own title which is also in use to the generation of the next block.
 System users see the whole number of blocks, but they have access only to their own.
-That is how blockchain works.
+That is how blockchain works and their steps.

 Where We Can Use Blockchain?

 The blockchain is interesting only for private users, but also for different financial institutions and government organizations since it can provide instant and secure access to different databases, such as medical records.
 As a result, the blockchain is in use for the following:

 - Organization of private and public administration and more.

 - Transparency: Blockchain provides a transparent and auditable record of transactions, promoting accountability and reducing fraud.

 - Security: The decentralized nature of blockchain, coupled with cryptographic techniques, enhances the security of data and transactions, making it difficult for malicious actors to tamper with the information.

 - Efficiency and Cost Reduction: By eliminating intermediaries and streamlining processes, blockchain can enhance efficiency, reduce costs, and accelerate transaction settlement times.